 In addition to providing resources and support to our staff in developing their own personal practice of land acknowledgement, the COC is committed to embedding a collaborative, art-based approach.

-In commissioning Indigenous artists to co-create a land acknowledgment artwork and artist statement together with a COC staff member, the program invites each participant to bring their own personal perspectives and relationships to the work, as well as reflections on the cultural moment and the COC’s artistic season.
+In commissioning Indigenous artists to co-create a land acknowledgment artwork and artist statement together with a COC staff member, the program invites each participant to bring their own personal perspectives and relationships to the work, as well as reflections on the cultural moment and the COC’s artistic programming.

 The vision of each artist is unique, and the COC is committed to supporting commissioned creators with bespoke resources, as befits their goals and artistic practice.
 We understand this requested and necessary support can come in many forms, and we are engaged in ongoing learning around reciprocity and knowledge exchange.